MrShoenel/precondition-moop/notebooks/precondition-moop.md

 more numerically stable way.

-We will use the following surrogate functions to map the objectives of the optimization problem into a more numerically stable range.
-In pre-conditioning, we want to learn a **bijective** function that maps a loss to a score, so this is a valid thing to do.
+We will use the following surrogate functions to map the objectives of the optimization problem into a more numerically stable range (log -transform).
+In pre-conditioning, we want to learn a **bijective** function that maps a loss to a score, so this is a valid thing to do, as long as we apply the *same* transformation to *all* objectives.

 ``` r
 ex1_f1_prime <- function(x) {